Gitart/jobfind/description.md

 * Industry:	Media
 * Revenue:	$10+ billion (USD) per year
 * Competitors	Unknown
-* NBCUniversal is one of the world’s leading media and entertainment companies in the development, production and marketing of entertainment, news and information to a global audience.
-NBCUniversal owns and operates a valuable portfolio of news and entertainment
+* Universal is one of the world’s leading media and entertainment companies in the development, production and marketing of entertainment, news and information to a global audience.
+NBCUniversal owns and operates a valuable portfolio of news and entertainment.
 * Mission: We are in business to create and deliver content so compelling it entertains, informs and shapes our world.